kamilath/Bill-Mate-Effortless-Invoice-Management-with-Intelligent-AI/README.md

 - **Pandas**: For managing dataframes and converting data to HTML tables.
 ## How It Works
-**Image Upload**: The user uploads an invoice image
+1.**Image Upload**: The user uploads an invoice image

-**Gemini Model**: The application sends the image to Google’s Gemini model, which analyzes the invoice and extracts the vendor name, invoice number, date, and amount.
+2.**Gemini Model**: The application sends the image to Google’s Gemini model, which analyzes the invoice and extracts the vendor name, invoice number, date, and amount.

-**Database Insertion**: The extracted data is saved into an SQLite database.
+2.**Database Insertion**: The extracted data is saved into an SQLite database.

-**Search & Display**: The user can search for specific invoices or view all the invoices in a tabular format.
+4.**Search & Display**: The user can search for specific invoices or view all the invoices in a tabular format.
 ## Future Enhancements
-Implement dynamic user authentication and authorization using a proper user database.
+1.Implement dynamic user authentication and authorization using a proper user database.

-Add advanced filtering options for searching invoices.
+2.Add advanced filtering options for searching invoices.

-Implement pagination for large datasets.
+3.Implement pagination for large datasets.

-Deploy the app on a cloud platform (e.g., Heroku, AWS) for public access.
+4.Deploy the app on a cloud platform (e.g., Heroku, AWS) for public access.